 How to Serve

-Satisfying on its own, Bisilla is commonly served with vermicelli rice!
-It also tastes great with a little extra spice.
-Feel free to add a dash of hot sauce, chili flakes, or chili peppers to satisfy your tastebuds.
+Satisfying on its own, Bisilla is commonly served with vermicelli rice.
+You can also spice things up to suit your taste!
+This vegetarian stew is versatile, so don’t hesitate to add a dash of hot sauce, chili flakes, or some chopped chili peppers if you’re in the mood for a little extra kick.

 We’ve also served this vegetarian paired with sides like pita bread, plain white rice, or coconut turmeric rice